pingcap/docs/dynamic-config.md

 > **Note:**
 >
-> To avoid confusing dynamic configuration with SQL variables, you can view TiDB configuration using `show config`, but cannot modify it, which causes an error.
+> To avoid confusing dynamic configuration with SQL variables, you can view TiDB configuration using `show config`, but you cannot modify the configuration, which causes an error.
 If you want to dynamically modify TiDB behaviors, use the corresponding SQL variables.
 >
-> The name of some configuration items might have conflict with TiDB keywords, such as `limit` and `key`.
+> The names of some configuration items might conflict with TiDB keywords, such as `limit` and `key`.
 For these configuration items, use backtick `` ` `` to enclose them.
 For example, ``tikv-client.`store-limit` ``.
 >
 > The batch modification operation cannot guarantee atomicity.
-Some instances might succeed, while others might fail.
-If you modify the configuration of the entire TiKV cluster using `set tikv key=val`, some instances might fail.
+On some instances, this operation might succeed, while on other instances, it might fail.
+If you modify the configuration of the entire TiKV cluster using `set tikv key=val`, your modification might fail on some instances.
 You can use `show warnings` to check the result.

 ## Supported parameters